Select Page

 (4 customer reviews)

-Clove Bud Oil (Syzygium aromaticum, Caryophyllus aromaticum, Eugenia caryophyllata, Eugenia aromatica)
+Clove Bud Oil (Syzygium aromaticum)

 Lovingly warm, spicy, rich & pungent with a woody hint ~ essential oil of clove bud is strongly analgesic, anesthetic, and antiseptic making it a must-have oil for your home medicine chest.
 Clove Essential Oil Benefits include: